Yousafkhanzadaa/TicTacToe/README.md

 # tictactoe
-This a simple game for Beginners.
-Kotlin is used in this project.
+This a simple game for Beginners, build in android studio with Kotlin programming language.